What Is Accrued Interest and Why Does It Matter for Your Finances?

 FAQs

-A. Accrued interest is interest accumulated on a loan or investment but not yet paid reflecting actual cost or earnings for a period.
+A. Accrued interest is interest that has built up on a loan or investment over a period of time but has not yet been paid or received.
+It reflects the true cost of borrowing or the actual earnings on a deposit between two payment dates.

 Disclaimer: